 I have a bit of a love/hate relationship when it comes to pushing and manoeuvring the Micralite ProFold.
 In some ways, it’s easy to push as it’s so lightweight – so it’s easy to push on smooth surfaces, steer one-handed and lift up when approaching a big kerb.

-However, it does struggle with uneven ground and even small dips.
+However, as might be expected with a lightweight stroller, it does struggle with uneven ground and even small dips.

 How did you find using the ProFold on public transport?

 It is very easy to take the Profold on public transport.
 As it’s so light it’s easy to get up and down stairs, even with my daughter strapped in, and is narrow enough to fit on the bus if there is already another buggy onboard.

 How sturdy do the wheels feel?

 The wheels on this stroller were disappointing.
 The first time I used the ProFold was for a brief 10-minute walk to the chemist.
 When I got back home, the wheels looked quite worn already, and doesn’t fill me with confidence about how well they’ll last over a couple of years of regular use.